bodziosamolot/sourceGenerators/article.md

 ### Regular Source Generators

 In this article we are focusing on incremental source generators.
 You may be wondering if there are non-incremental source generators then?
 Yes, there are!
 They were introduced in .NET 5 but there was a problem.
+All the processing required for them to work happened on each compilation.
-All of that processing that happens with each compilation occurs very often.
-Pretty much with every keystroke.
+Compilation itself occurs very often, pretty much with every keystroke.
 This caused the developer experience in the IDE to deteriorate badly.
 It could be improved by aggressively filtering the syntax processed by our generator but still was not good enough.
-The mechanism could be improved by introduction of caching and including the filtration in its contract.
-Let's see what are the improvements introduced in the next iteration of source generators.
+The mechanism could be improved with caching and filtering in its contract.
+Because of those limitations a next iteration was introduced - incremental source generators.

 ### Incremental Source Generator

-The requirement of caching is realized through IncrementalValueProvider<T> (and its sibling IncrementalValuesProvider<T>).
-When working with a generator we will have access to IncrementalGeneratorInitializationContext which allows to get the to a set of providers.
+The requirement of caching is realized through ``IncrementalValueProvider<T>`` (and its sibling ``IncrementalValuesProvider<T>``).
+When working with a generator we will have access to ``IncrementalGeneratorInitializationContext`` which allows to get the to a set of providers.
 They are the points through which we can work with different components of our program:
-- SyntaxProvider - this provider will serve us changes in the syntax of our program.
+- ``SyntaxProvider`` - this provider will serve us changes in the syntax of our program.
-- CompilationProvider - is the gateway to Semantic Analysis.
+- ``CompilationProvider`` - is the gateway to Semantic Analysis.
-- AdditionalTextsProvider - allows to obtain files with static content included in the project.
+- ``AdditionalTextsProvider`` - allows to obtain files with static content included in the project.
-- MetadataReferencesProvider - providers information about referenced assemblies.
+- ``MetadataReferencesProvider`` - providers information about referenced assemblies.
-- AnalyzerConfigOptionsProvider & ParseOptionsProvider - allows to read configuration values.
+- ``AnalyzerConfigOptionsProvider`` & ``ParseOptionsProvider`` - allows to read configuration values.

-All of which are utilizing IValueProvider<TSource> e.g., CompilationProvider is IncrementalValueProvider<Compilation>.
+All of which are utilizing ``IValueProvider<TSource>`` e.g., ``CompilationProvider`` is ``IncrementalValueProvider<Compilation>``.
 The provider hides all of the implementation details related with caching.
 What's important for us is that the provider operators run only for changes.

 #### Let's write our own Incremental Source Generator